MarkoSokser/Inform7-Jigsaw-game/story.md

 You stand up from the chair, breathing heavily.
 You survived.

 The exit door unlocks with a heavy CLUNK.";
-		now the jaw breaker door is unlocked;
+		now the final corridor door is unlocked;
-		now the jaw breaker door is open.
+		now the final corridor door is open.

 Unlocking jaw device with is an action applying to two things.
-Understand "unlock device with [something]" or "unlock jaw breaker with [something]" or "use [something] on device" or "use [something] on jaw breaker" or "insert [something] into device" or "use key on device" as unlocking jaw device with.
+Understand "unlock device with [something]" or "unlock jaw breaker with [something]" or "unlock jaw device with [something]" or
+"use [something] on device" or "use [something] on jaw breaker" or "use [something] on jaw device" or
+"insert [something] into device" or "use key on device" as unlocking jaw device with.

 Does the player mean unlocking jaw device with the jaw key: it is very likely.